 “Are you okay?”
 I asked her.

 “Yeah, I’m fine.”

 “I need to tell you something.”

-I told her what Austin and I were talking about before.
-She nodded after I told her everything.
+I recalled what Austin and I were talking about earlier.
+She nodded after she heard everything.

 “The other girls haven’t been acting odd but the guys have.
-Especially considering that Jake had lied to both of us.
-But I’ll still listen in with the other girls.”
+Especially considering that Bryan had lied to both of us.
+But I’ll still listen in on the other girls.”